Kunigunde of Hohenstaufen

 Kunigunde of Hohenstaufen or Kunigunde of Swabia (Kunigunde von Staufen or Kunigunde von Schwaben, Kunhuta Štaufská or Kunhuta Švábská) (February/March 1202 – 13 September 1248) was the third daughter of Philip, Duke of Swabia and his wife, Irene Angelina.

 Family

-She and her three sisters were orphaned in 1208; that year, her father was murdered, and a few months later her mother died following the birth of a fifth daughter, who did not live either.
+She and her three sisters were orphaned in 1208; that year, her father was murdered by Count Otto VIII of Wittelsbach, and a few months later her mother died following the birth of a fifth daughter, who did not live either.

 Marriage and children

 Kunigunde soon moved to Prague, where her fiancé Wenceslaus lived.
 He was the eldest surviving son of Ottokar I of Bohemia and his second wife Constance of Hungary.
 In 1224, Kunigunde married Wenceslaus.
 They were crowned in 1228.

 In 1230, Wenceslaus succeeded his father as King of Bohemia, with Kunigunde as his queen consort.
 However, Queen Kunigunde seems to be not important in politics, although she founded many monasteries.
-They had:
+They had issue: